didimoinc/didimo-android-example/README.md

 ## 1. Unity build

-1. 1.
-Open the folder ./didimo-digital-human-unity-project/ with Unity, and choose the Android platform.
+1. Open the folder ./didimo-digital-human-unity-project/ with Unity, and choose the Android platform.
+2. Open the Test scene, and click to install the TextMeshPro Required files
-2. In build settings check "Export project".
+3. In build settings check "Export project".
-3. In player settings, disable ARM7 and select minimum API 28.
+4. In player settings, disable ARM7 and select minimum API 28.
-4. Use the Unity top menu to select "Build" -> "Build Android" menu option to export to the correct project folder.
+5. Use the Unity top menu to select "Build" -> "Build Android" menu option to export to the correct project folder.

 ## 2. Android Studio build